teward/adaptivecardsng/README.md

-## adaptivecardsng - Python Library for Easy Building of AdaptiveCards Object JSON
+## adaptivecardsng - Python Library for Easy Building of Adaptive Cards Object JSON
+**This project is licensed under GPL 3.0 and later**

-### What is/are Adaptive Cards?
+### What are Adaptive Cards?
 Per the documentation at https://adaptivecards.io (a Microsoft website), Adaptive Cards are best described as follows: